boncz/PenguinsHockeyAnalysis/README.md

 ### Conclusion
 The analysis of the HBK line's performance during the 2016 and 2017 playoffs unfolds a multifaceted narrative, revealing the complex nature of player contributions and the ever-shifting landscape of hockey strategy.

-2016 Playoffs: The HBK line emerged as a formidable force, showcasing a balance of offensive prowess, defensive acumen, and playmaking abilities.
+2016 Playoffs: The HBK line was a formidable force, showcasing a balance of offensive prowess, defensive acumen, and playmaking abilities.
 Their impact on goals, advanced metrics, and overall team success solidified their significance in the Penguins' Stanley Cup victory.

 2017 Playoffs: A narrative of evolution and adaptation takes center stage as the HBK line's goal contributions diminish.
 The shift prompts inquiries into altered team strategies and the interplay between lines, opening avenues for deeper exploration into the nuances of offensive game plays.

 These analyses serve as a testament to the complexity of hockey, where success is orchestrated through a symphony of individual performances and strategic adaptations.

-As the HBK line's story unfolds across two playoff seasons, it invites continued exploration, discussion, and appreciation for the intricate dynamics that propel teams to championship glory in the world of hockey.
+As the HBK line's story unfolds across two playoff seasons, it invites continued investigation, discussion, and appreciation for the intricate dynamics that propel teams to championship glory in the world of hockey.